 When martial law was declared in Poland on 13 December 1981, beyond just deploying tanks, the regime crippled the nation’s telephone and telex lines with a targeted strike.
-This was Operation Azalea (Akcja Azalia), a sophisticated blackout designed to isolate the Solidarity movement by silencing every telephone and telex machine in the nation.
+This was Operation Azalea (Akcja “Azalia”), a sophisticated blackout designed to isolate the Solidarity movement by silencing every telephone and telex machine in the nation.

 The Midnight Silence

-The Last Telex Sent From The Lenin Shipyard in Gdańsk
+Probably The Last Telex Sent From Poland

 Sent by an unidentified journalist